 Source: (Pg 15.
 Islamic Law of Marriage and Divorce by Shehza Sham)

-If we take into account that supra-natural forces are at work in bringing about discord in Muslim marriages why is not taken into calculation by certain Muslim jurist and especially those influenced by ‘tassawuf’ when deciding the fate of Muslim marriages?
+If we take into account that supra-natural forces are at work in bringing about discord in Muslim marriages why is not taken into the calculation by certain Muslim jurists and especially those influenced by ‘tassawuf‘ when deciding the fate of Muslim marriages?

-Here is something that those of the Sunni denomination need to take on board.
+Here is something that those from our brothers of the Ahl Sunnah need to take on board.
 If you believe the following hadith I have a question for you.

 Magic was worked on Allah’s Apostle so that he used to think that he had sexual relations with his wives while he actually had not (Sufyan said: That is the hardest kind of magic as it has such an effect)… (Al-Bukhari, Volume 7, Book 71, Number 660)